purpl3horse/EDRSilencer/README.md

 - ESET Inspect
 - Harfanglab EDR
 - TrendMicro Apex One

-**As I do not have access to all these EDRs for testing, please do not hesitate to correct me if the listed processes (edrProcess in `EDRSilencer.c`) prove insufficient in blocking all alert, detection, or event forward traffic.**
+- Symantec EDR / SEPM

 ## Testing Environment
-Tested in Windows 10 and Windows Server 2016
+Tested in Windows 10 and Windows Server 2016.
+Admin rights are required to work with WPF filters.

 ## Usage
 ```